j0lt-github/pycaptive/README.md

 2. Wireless card
 3. Linux Machine
 <br>
-Run this command to install necessary
+Run this command to install necessary requirements for this tool.